 The late 90s were a turning point for Korean cinema.
-In fact, there were already signals of change.
-Kim Ki-duk signaled this change with his debut feature Crocodile (1996).
-But, it wasn’t until the 2000s that this new brand of Korean cinema was recognized by international movie lovers.
-On one hand, the Korean film industry saw the rise of profound artists like Kim Ki-duk, Hong Sang-soo, Lee Chang-dong, etc. On the other, there was the ascension of genre-deconstructing or transforming masters like Park Chan-wook, Bong Joon-hoo, Kim Jee-woon, etc. With the recent international success of films like The Handmaiden and Train to Busan, Korean cinema remains one of world’s vital contemporary film industries.
-Here’s what I consider the best Korean movies since the 2000s (in chronological order).
+Kim Ki-duk’s debut feature Crocodile in 1996 signaled the first wave of change.
+But, it wasn’t until the 2000s that this new brand of Korean cinema was recognized by cinephiles globally.
+On one hand, Korean film industry saw profound artists like Kim Ki-duk, Hong Sang-soo, Lee Chang-dong rise to prominence.
+On the other, genre-deconstructing masters like Park Chan-wook, Bong Joon-hoo, Kim Jee-woon ascended to limelight.
+With the recent global success of films like The Handmaiden, Train to Busan and Parasite, the first foreign film to win Best Picture at the Oscars, Korean cinema remains one of world’s vital contemporary film industries.
+So, here’s what I consider the best Korean movies of the 21st century:

 1. J.S.A.
 (2000)

 Director Park Chan-wook, before delivering cult hits like Oldboy, led the Korean New Wave with a straightforward thriller titled J.S.A.
 The title indicates the demilitarized zone between North and South Korea.
 Lee Byung-hun plays South Korean soldier who is accused of killing two North Korean soldiers.
 South Koreans accuse a North Korean soldier (played by Song Kang-ho) for kidnapping Lee.
 Lee is alleged to have killed the North Koreans to escape.
 A neutral investigator is called in to find the truth.
 Park’s humanist touches and two terrific central performances make this a fascinating murder/mystery.